 Reservations Required: No, but I highly recommend reserving a table

-Pictured Below: We enjoyed the Pumpkin hummus, Achlote Tuna Tacos, Seared Salmon, a Salad, and a drink each, as well as Almond Textures for dessert.
-Our meal came with a nice selection of breads, rolls, and pastries, accompanied by the oils, vinegars, and butters pictured below.
-Everything was delicious and the presentation was unlike anywhere else in Tulum.
+Pictured Above: We enjoyed the Pumpkin hummus, Achlote Tuna Tacos, Seared Salmon, a Salad, and a drink each, as well as Almond Textures for dessert.
+Our meal came with an excellent selection of bread, rolls, and pastries, accompanied by oils, vinegar, and butter.

-Kin Toh was one of the most next-level places we’ve ever dined, and I look forward to returning to Tulum someday and trying other items on the menu.
-Thank you so much to the Kin Toh for hosting us, we had the best evening with you!
+Kin Toh was one of the most elevated and inventive places we’ve ever dined, and I look forward to returning to Tulum someday and trying other items on the menu.
+Thank you so much to the Kin Toh for hosting us; we had the best evening with you!